steven-ja/steven-ja.github.io/content/posts/finance/stock_prediction/ARIMA/index.md

 >
 > Best ARIMA order based on grid search: (3, 2, 4)

 At the end, we found that *(3,2,4)* offer better testing results (mape of 7.6% vs. 7.8% of manual parameters finding), even if there is only a tiny difference (0.2%).
-Moreover, since the values of p and q are lower the model will be faster and less prone to overfitting (smaller values of AR or MA coefficients).
+Moreover, since the values of p and q are lower the model will be faster and less prone to overfitting (fewer number of AR or MA coefficients).

 ## 7. Limitations and Considerations